And greetings to you, my good friend Zel Rushball on the cutting edge of societal evolution.

 I appreciate your saying so.

-There's nothing else you can do about it but laugh at it.
+Some of the stuff that's in the news today, there's nothing else you can do about it but laugh at it.

 That's right.

-I suppose he's a little dumbfounded by what has happened, but it seems like he's uh deserted the Republicans.
+I suppose he's a little dumbfounded by what has happened, but it seems like he's deserted the Republicans.

 I haven't heard him say anything about to thank the people who've worked so hard or who voted for him.